-To preserve the history and myths surrounding the Min Min Light, the Boulia Shire Council created the Min Min Encounter Centre.
-Be part of a 45-minute show introducing you to characters like Gunna and Bluey who have seen the light.
-Join Trish McGreil and her husband Ian on the porch of their station house and hear their stories about the lights and the possible explanations.
-But remember this – you don’t go looking for the Min Min, the Min Min goes looking for you!
+To preserve the history and myths surrounding the Min Min Light, the Boulia Shire Council created the Min Min Encounter Complex.
+You can be a part of the 45-minute show introducing you to characters like Gunna and Bluey who have seen the light!

 As Boulia was also a part of Australia’s inland sea more than 100 million years ago, you will be amazed by the extensive marine fossil display and the array of historical artefacts from early settlers, including machinery, saddlery and hospital instruments.
 This can all be discovered at the Boulia Stonehouse Museum.

 Boulia is also home to some great Outback Events including The Boulia Camel Races which are held annually on the third weekend of July.
 Attractions include fireworks, bands, magicians, markets and of course the marvellous camels.